bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: Easier to understand what is happening, thus easier to spot mistakes, even for those that are not language lawyers
+ - Prefer signed ints and do not mix signed and unsigned integers.
+If an unsigned int is used, it should have a good reason.
+The fact a value will never be negative is not a good reason.
+The most common reason will be that mod two arithmetic is needed, such as in cryptographic primitives.
+If you need to make sure that some value is always a non-negative one, use an assertion or exception instead.
+   - *Rationale*: When signed ints are mixed with unsigned ints, the signed int is converted to a unsigned int.
+If the signed int is some negative `N`, it'll become `INT_MAX - N`  which might cause unexpected consequences.

 Strings and formatting
 ------------------------